UST-QuAntiL/quantil-docs/docs/user-guide/qhana.md

 #### Data Splitter

 Typically for supervised learning one needs to assess the success of the learning to detect problems, such as overfitting.
 This is done by splitting the data into two parts: a training set and a test set.
 The classifier will be trained only on the training set.
-After training the test set is used to determine how accurate the classifier is.
+After training, the test set is used to determine how accurate the classifier is.
 `Initialize` one of the four splitting strategies in the `Data Splitter` submenu and set its parameters if applicable.

 ![Classification - Data Splitter](./images/qhana/classification-splitter.png)

 #### Classifier

-In the `Classifier` submenu, select and `initializa` one of the available classification algotithms and change its parameters as desired.
+In the `Classifier` submenu, select and `initialize` one of the available classification algorithms and change its parameters as desired.

 ![Classification - Classifier](./images/qhana/classification-classifiers.png)

 ## Running the Analysis

 In order to run the configured analysis go to `Overview` in the navigation bar and click on `Calculating`.
 There will be a summary of the setup.
 At the top click `Start calculating` to start the calculations.
 This may take some time depending on the selected algorithms.
-Once calculations are complete, the application forward to the `Result` page.
+Once calculations are complete, the application forwards to the `Result` page.

 ![Run the Analysis - Start calculating](./images/qhana/overview-calculating.png)